edplatform-startup/backend/docs/api.md

   - `topics` (string[], required) – Non-empty array of topic names.
   - `className` (string, required) – Name of the class or exam being prepared for.
   - `startDate` & `endDate` (string, required) – ISO 8601 timestamps; `startDate` must be before `endDate`.
+  - `userId` (string, required) – UUID of the learner the course belongs to.
   - `syllabusText` (string, optional) – Additional syllabus description.
   - `syllabusFiles` (FileMetaWithContent[], optional) – Uploaded syllabus documents.
 Each file may include either a `url` or `content` (base64 payload).
   - `examStructureText` (string, optional) – Description of the exam format.